AT A GLANCE

 FIND A LOCAL REPAIR SHOP

 Repair jobs are local jobs, and thousands of locally owned and operated small and medium repair businesses have popped up in the last few years.
 Choosing a local repair business supports your local economy, and can save you money.
-Repair shops often can charge less than an authorized repair center through a manufacturer and they can fix what authorized repair can’t or won’t.
+Repair shops often are able to charge less than an authorized repair center through a manufacturer and they can fix what authorized repair can’t or won’t.

 To find a local repair shop, use a local business directory in your community.